amazebasics/TrialSnake/README.md

 ## Acknowledgments

-- Developed with guidance from Anthropics's Claude.
+- Developed with guidance from Anthropics's Claude and Google's Project IDX.